WaylonWalker/waylonwalkerv2/src/pages/blog/bind-dynamic-lambdas.md

 templateKey: blog-post
 related_post_label: Check out this related post
 tags: []
-twitter_announcement: Bind arguments to lambdas in python.
-A story about a bug that recently bit me.
+  recently bit me.
 path: bind-dynamic-lambdas
 title: 'TIL: Bind arguments to dynamically generated lambdas in python'